michealcarac/DeepPi/InitialSetup.md

 StartupNotify=false
 ```
 ## Setting up the Pi
 Before we get started, we need to talk about a few things.
 I do not recommend using VNC with the Pi Zero.
-It simply cannot run VNC in a stable manor and is not going to be good for developing.
+It simply cannot run VNC in a stable manner and is not going to be good for developing.
 Knowing that, we will be writing all of our code and doing our testing on a full sized Raspberry Pi, and once we want to implement to the zero, we will move the SD card to the zero.
 ### Audio Pi Hat
 First we are going to set up the pi hat.

 General github for the device: [Here](https://github.com/respeaker)
 For Drivers [Here](https://github.com/respeaker/seeed-voicecard)
 For General Information on the board [Here](https://github.com/respeaker/mic_hat)
-Documentation on the audio Chip [Here](https://www.waveshare.com/w/upload/5/54/WM8960_Audio_HAT_User_Manual_EN.pdf)
+Documentation on the Audio Codec (WM8960) [Here](https://www.waveshare.com/w/upload/5/54/WM8960_Audio_HAT_User_Manual_EN.pdf)

 ### To Install
 1. Power on your Raspberry Pi without the Pi hat hooked up, then refer to the drivers [Here](https://github.com/respeaker/seeed-voicecard) and install them according to the instructions